flatironinstitute/finufft/README.md

 ### Python Wrapper

-This code comes with a Python wrapper module `cufinufftpy`.
+For those installing from source, this code comes with a Python wrapper module `cufinufftpy`.
-Once you have successfully installed and tested the CUDA library you may run `make python` to install the additional Python package.
+Once you have successfully installed and tested the CUDA library you may run `make python` to manually install the additional Python package.

+### Python Package

+General Python users, or Python software packages which would like to automatically depend on cufinufftpy using `setuptools` may use a precompiled binary distribution.
+This totally avoids installing from source and managing libraries for supported systems.

+Because binary distributions are specific to both hardware and software, we currently only support systems covered by `manylinux2010` that are using CUDA 10.1, 10.2, or 11.0-rc with a compatible GPU.
+This is currently the most common arrangement.
+If you have such a system, you may run:

+`pip install cufinufftpy`

+We hope to extend this in the future, and have begun work for `manylinux2014`.

 ## Interface
 cuFINUFFT API contains 5 stages: